department-for-transport-public/naptanmapper/README.md

 **N.b. if the characters entered into the search do not exist in the drop down list, this input will jump back to the previous selection and you will need to start your entry again**

 #### 2.1.5 Clear selected stops
-This button will remove the red highlighting from any selected stops fromt he map and table.
+This button will remove the red highlighting from any selected stops from the map and table.
 More information in the below sections (2.2.1 and 2.3).

 ### 2.2 Map display
 The map displays the stop(s) dependent on the inputs selected on an OpenStreetMap background.
 A rough polygon has been plotted around the outermost stop points for each selection to give a rough indication of locality.
 The map is interactive and can be zoomed in or out.